rapid7/insightconnect-plugins/microsoft_atp/help.md

 ### Get Computer ID from Machine Name

-This action is used to transalte a machine name to computer ID.
+This action is used to translate a machine name to computer ID.

 #### Input